ronikobrosly/causal-curve/docs/intro.rst

 then you can essentially simulate a proper experiment and make causal claims.

-Interpretting the causal curve
+Interpreting the causal curve
 ------------------------------

 Two of the methods contained within this package produce causal curves for continuous treatments (see the GPS and TMLE methods).
+Both continuous and binary treatments can be modeled (only the GPS tool can handle binary outcomes).

+**Continuous outcome:**

 .. image:: ../imgs/welcome_plot.png